 We indicate with each resource our suggestions for which of the questions it can help answer.

-This whiteboard video, created before the April 2019 election, explained the use of party lists, proportional representation, and a single, nationwide electoral district.
-Length: 4 minutes, 44 seconds.
+This whiteboard video, revised for the Nov.
+1, 2022, Knesset election, explains the use of party lists, proportional representation, and a single, nationwide electoral district.
+Length: 4 minutes, 34 seconds.
 Questions 2, 3, 5, 7

 Multiple-choice and open-ended questions are embedded into the whiteboard video to enhance student understanding.
 (You can use any other videos on the CIE YouTube channel to create your own Edpuzzles.)
-Email [email protected] with any questions.
 Length: 4 minutes, 41 seconds.
 Questions 2, 3, 5, 7

-This Israel On Board video examined the process between the counting of the votes and the creation of a governing coalition with a majority of the Knesset’s 120 members.
-Length: 3 minutes, 55 seconds.
+The Knesset election Nov.
+1, 2022, is just the first step.
+This Israel On Board video examines the process between the counting of the votes and the creation of a governing coalition with a majority of the Knesset’s 120 members.
+Length: 3 minutes, 44 seconds.
 Questions 2, 3, 8, 9

 Multiple-choice and open-ended questions are embedded into the whiteboard video to enhance student understanding.
 (You can use any other videos on the CIE YouTube channel to create your own Edpuzzles.)
-Email [email protected] with any questions.
 Length: 4 minutes, 24 seconds.
 Questions 2, 3, 8, 9